bxparks/AceTime/README.md

 * Teensy 3.2 (72 MHz ARM Cortex-M4)
 * Mini Mega 2560 (Arduino Mega 2560 compatible, 16 MHz ATmega2560)

+### Untested RTC hardware compatibility

+As DS1307 and DS3232 RTC chip have exactly same interface as DS3231 for used features except temperature on DS1307 (this one lacks this functionality), this class could be be used to control all of them.

+Any problem with these RTCs please, contact @Naguissa (https://github.com/Naguissa/AceTime)

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md).